nakurity/nakurity-language/workspace/cutils/README.md

 ## CUtils stand for Convience Utilities
-They contain utils, convient for development on mobile
+They contain utils, convient for development on mobile.
+Along with some other utils for development purposes as well.